Program Summary

 - Goal: To assist the new Dorchester County’s Boys and Girls Club with growing presence and programming in the area.
 J2W is funding the Power Hour program with the intentional inclusion of a literacy-focused strategy.

 - The literacy program is called Drop Everything and Read (DEAR).
-During the Power Hour timeframe after school, participants will spend dedicated time reading curated books that are age-appropriate and then writing a book report to ensure comprehension and completion.
-Reports will be read and discussed with each child and family.
-The program will run several times per week.
+During the Power Hour timeframe after school, participants spend dedicated time reading curated books that are age-appropriate and then write book reports to ensure comprehension and completion.
+Reports are read and discussed with each child and family.
+The program runs several times per week.

-- During DEAR, students will also have the opportunity to work with the IXL online academic enrichment program, which gives each student grade level appropriate problems to solve in both language arts and mathematics.
-The IXL allows each child to be given a diagnostic and then can students will be able to measure growth over time.
+- During DEAR, students also have the opportunity to work with the IXL online academic enrichment program, which gives each student grade level appropriate problems to solve in both language arts and mathematics.
+The IXL allows each child to be given diagnostic growth measurements over time.
+Club Members were able to make minutes count by working hard on their reading along with engaging in academics such as Language Arts & Math through IXL, DEAR, and Fun with a Purpose.

-- The goal is to have approximately 40 kids participating in the DEAR program.
-After the first year, we have 40 kids in the program, earning a “green” health score.
+- The goal was to ensure the program ran with at least 40 kids participating in the DEAR program.
+At the end of the 2-year program, we had 51 kids in the program, earning a “green” health score.

 - Our goal was to see positive growth in their IXL math and language arts performance.
-Our goal was to see at least an aggregated 25 point improvement in each area and both earned a health score of “green” with 35 point growth in math and 33 point growth in language arts.
+Our goal was to see at least an aggregated 25 point improvement in each area.
+In language arts (reading), children averaged 29 point growth (“green”) and, in math, they averaged 23 point growth (“yellow”).
+IXL has been a strong addition to the academic interventions provided to Club members and will continue to be used moving forward.

-- We had a year-end goal of having at least 50% of the Power Hour K-3 students being able to identify sight words (Dolch reading words).
-At the end of 2022, we identified 30% of the children being able to ID sight words, and thus scored this area as “yellow.”
+- We had a year-end goal of having at least 65% of the Power Hour K-3 students being able to identify sight words (Dolch reading words).
+At the end of year-2, 100% of the children were able to ID sight words, and thus scored this area as “green.”

-- We developed and administered an annual social-emotional survey to this first year’s cohort of students, exploring feelings of self-identified social-emotional development, how to cope with challenges, and ways to manage stress.
-At the end of 2022, we established benchmarks for each with scores of 44%, 72%, and 88%, respectively.
-We will re-survey in 2023 to assess growth in these areas.
+- We developed and administered an annual social-emotional survey to the second year’s cohort of students, exploring feelings of self-identified social-emotional development, how to cope with challenges, and ways to manage stress.
+At the beginning of school year 23-24, we established benchmarks for each with scores of 22%, 61%, and 59%, respectively.
+The end-of-year scores were mostly higher, which reflects positive growth.
+Feelings of social-emotional development rose from 22% to 34%; how to cope with challenges remained level at 61%; and ways to manage stress improved from 59% to 77%.
+We assessed this growth as “yellow” since none reached the initial goals set for this year.